AndreMRego/islands-architecture/README.md

 ### 3.1 Performance

-The amount of JavaScript code shipped to the client is reduced, because the javascript sent only the required code for interactive components
+The amount of JavaScript code shipped to the client is reduced because only the required code for interactive components is sent.

 ### 3.2 SEO

 Since all of the static content is rendered on the server; pages are SEO-friendly.

 ### 3.3 Prioritizes important content